-Position Statement on CIRIA C737
+Position statement on CIRIA C737

-- Developing practical guidance targeted at designers and specifiers.
+To support the transition to C737, we have developed practical guidance targeted at designers and specifiers.

 1 CEN / TR 17179: 2018 “Thermoplastics piping and ducting systems - rainwater infiltration and storage/attenuation systems - Practices for underground installation”